International TravelRail Travel

-Amsterdam to Frankfurt by ICE International Train (Complete Guide)
+Amsterdam to Frankfurt by ICE Train (Complete 2026 Guide)

-It can be easily booked via the NS International site (euros) or the Trainline site here (multi-currencies) with prices starting at only €38 one-way.
+It can be easily booked via the Trainline site here (multi-currencies) or NS International site (euros) with prices starting at only €38 one-way.

 Deutsche Bahn (DB German Railways) and NS International (Dutch Railways) jointly run the 6-7x daily direct train between Amsterdam and Frankfurt – using a high-speed train which can reach speeds of up to 300km/h in Germany.

-It is known as ICE International to distinguish itself from the German domestic ICE services.
-We’ve made this trip numerous times and here is our detailed guide to Amsterdam-Frankfurt by Intercity train.
-The information here is applicable if travelling in either direction.
+We’ve made this trip numerous times and here is our detailed guide to Amsterdam-Frankfurt by ICE train.
+The information here is applicable if travelling in either direction – Amsterdam to Frankfurt or Frankfurt to Amsterdam.

 Amsterdam to Frankfurt (daily)